 Best Budget True Wireless: SoundPeats TrueFree

 One oddity the charging case has is that it doesn't have a lid.
 You simply place them in the case and the buds sit flush with the body.
 Fortunately, the buds and the case are lightweight, so you shouldn't have issues lugging them around.
 Plus, I'd take a charging case without a lid over having a charging case that's larger because it has to accommodate a lid.

 The TrueFree come with a few additional ear tips, so finding tips to fit your ears shouldn't be an issue.
-The buds have a single-button design which manages play/pause, calls, and skipping forward and back.
+The buds have a single-button design that manages play/pause, calls, and skipping forward and back.
 Unfortunately, they don't have support for volume control so you'll need to use the volume buttons on your Galaxy Note 10 or Note 10+.

 - Strong, bass-heavy sound